alfonsmr/gcp-resume-challenge-frontend/README.md

 Click Create.

 Note: To redirect traffic from HTTP to HTTPS, you need to set up an additional HTTP load balancer with a redirect setting in the URL map.
 For instructions, see Setting up HTTP-to-HTTPS redirect for external HTTP(S) load balancers.

+NOTICE: You need to enable Cloud Build API